Burst-Statistics/burst/readme.txt

 = 1.1.1 =
 * Improvement: Added capabilities to view and/or edit burst
 * Improvement: Added new devices to recognized devices
-* Improvement: Added filters so that you can change the decimal and thousand seperator
+* Improvement: Added filters so that you can change the decimal and thousand separator

 = 1.1.0 =
 * Fix: better tracking script.
 Hits from one pageview can not be registered multiple times now